-Over the past few years there has been renewed scholarly interest in the early history of the discipline of International Relations (IR) and the seminal role played by such figures as E H Carr, Hans J Morgenthau and key liberal theorists who helped build the foundations upon which the subject of IR came to be constructed in the twentieth century.
-Professor Michael Cox, Director of LSE IDEAS, believes that one writer – Goldsworthy Lowes Dickinson (1862-1932) – an English classicist based at Cambridge, but a regular teacher at the London School of Economics before and after World War I, has thus far not received anything like the attention he so richly deserves.
+Over the past few years there has been renewed scholarly interest in the early history of the discipline of International Relations (IR) and the seminal role played by such figures as E H Carr, Hans J Morgenthau and key liberal theorists who helped build the foundations upon which the subject of IR came to be constructed in the 20th century.
+Professor Michael Cox believes that one writer – Goldsworthy Lowes Dickinson (1862-1932) – an English classicist based at Cambridge, but a regular teacher at the London School of Economics before and after World War I, has thus far not received anything like the attention he so richly deserves.

 Never “a fully convinced Socialist” himself, Dickinson was nonetheless close to the Fabian Society, spoke at its meetings in Cambridge, and knew many of its leading lights including George Bernard Shaw and Sidney and Beatrice Webb – three of the four founders of LSE.
 It was not entirely surprising therefore that he developed a connection to the School.
 This began as early as 1896 (a year after LSE had been founded).
 In 1911 he was put on the permanent staff as a “Lecturer in Political Science”.
 In 1920 he finally resigned, though returned in 1924 to give one short course on “The Causes of War of 1914” which – as we will see – helped form the basis of a second book on world politics published two years later in 1926.